boolean-uk/csharp-tdd-todo-list/domain-model.md

 Since every task is supposed to be callable by ID it could make sense to use a dictionary, as this has quite fast lookup on ID.
 The ID key could then point to a tuple with information about the task.

-We'll create a new domain model just for the extension requirements.
-In a real world scenario, you would be looking into modifying your data structure (by using a Class hopefully), and you would want to make sure that all the old methods work with the extension as well.
+We'll create a new domain model just for the extension requirements, based on the user stories, but we might fetch some of the old methods from the previous program as well, and assume that they magically work...!
+(such as add(), which takes in new arguments, as the data structure is also changed)

 The 4th requirement for wanting to see the date and time for each task means, as I see it, that the user wants this data to be stored, and callable afterwards, not that they want a function for listing up the date and time